-How will employers report premiums?
+How do employers report premiums?

-Employers will submit one report to the Employment Security Department (ESD) for both Paid Leave and WA Cares but make two separate payments - one for each program - because each program has a separate trust fund.
+Employers submit one report to the Employment Security Department (ESD) for both Paid Leave and WA Cares but make two separate payments - one for each program - because each program has a separate trust fund.

-Employers will report WA Cares premiums for the first time during the Quarter 3 2023 reporting period, which takes place from October 1-31.
 A No Payroll report is required for any quarter where an employer has no payroll expenses.

-Employers can find a checklist and details about the new reporting format on the Paid Leave website.
+Employers can find a checklist and details about the current reporting format on the Paid Leave website.